ga-wdi-lessons/rails-deployment/deploying-your-first-app.md

  $ git checkout -b deploying
 ```

+## Create a Heroku account

+Go to [Heroku](https://www.heroku.com/) and create a new account!
+Make sure you don't forget your password!

 ## Installing the Heroku Toolbelt

 The Heroku Toolbelt is a command line app that enables us to create new apps to deploy, deploy code updates, and manage our server(s).